• Menu

 In general, an ant colony will have between a few hundred and several thousand individuals.
 Even within species, these numbers can vary massively due to other factors or local conditions.

-In terms of particularly species numbers, the average numbers of different species can vary massively.
+In terms of particular species numbers, the average numbers of different species can vary massively.
 Formica yessensis is known to have very large colonies, sometimes with up to 300 million individuals.
 Yellow meadow ants, by comparison, have around 5,000 individuals.

 Super colonies